Edinburgh in 4 Days: everything you need to know

 You can visit the monument for free on the outside, but I recommend that you enter and go up the spiral staircase.
 Do you recognize those figures?
 They are statues representing characters from his novels.

-- Where: The Walter Scott Monument is on the east side of Princes Street Garden.
+- Where: The monument to Walter Scott is on the east side of Princes Street Garden.

 - Do I need to make a reservation: No reservation is necessary.